toddbranch/ECE382/notes/L13/index.md

 ; others are set correctly by default - you should set them if previous code used them
 ```

-Next lesson, we'll learn about the Serial Peripheral Interface (SPI) - which the MSP430 has hardware support for.
-You'll need all of this knowledge to configure / use the SPI subsytem on Lab 3.
+Next lesson, we'll learn about using a technique called polling to accept input from peripherals.